 Nothing came of these police accusations until 2005, when Wallace’s family filed a lawsuit against the LAPD for their involvement in Wallace’s shooting.
 Although this was declared a mistrial when the plaintiff’s primary witness fell through, the judge stated there was sufficient evidence implicating several corrupt officers of colluding with Death Row affiliates and concealing evidence in the case, including the identity of the suspected shooter.
 The family filed their claim again in 2007, but it was dismissed a second time due to a procedural technicality.

-In 2011 the original case files were released to the public.
+In 2011, the FBI released the original case files to the public.
 This included the autopsy report, which showed that even though Wallace was shot four times, only one of the bullets was fatal.